 A retreat often starts with a talk.
 The expectation for the following meditation sessions is for participants to digest it, not to ignore it.
 This is done with thinking.

+Insights sometimes come spontaneously, or unexpectedly.
+They may also come in dreams.
+Honour them.
 They may be introducing a new chapter in your life.
+Consider journaling.

-The love that comes from a feeling of oneness with other living beings is at the heart of what is meant by Awakening.
+The love that comes from a feeling of oneness with other living beings is part of what is meant by Awakening.